Your blood glucose can provide powerful insights that empower you to fine-tune your diet and move towards your goals.

 We become insulin resistant because we are obese.
 We are not obese because we are insulin resistant.
-As shown in the chart below, if you are carrying more body fat, your body will need to produce more insulin across the day to hold your stored energy in storage.
+As shown in the chart below, if you carry more body fat, your body will need to produce more insulin throughout the day to store your stored energy.
 This distinction and a proper understanding of the cause-and-effect relationship is critical!

 People who can gain massive amounts of weight are often highly insulin-sensitive.
 Despite having higher body fat levels, they usually have normal blood glucose levels before developing diabetes.

 Lean people are typically much more insulin sensitive, meaning they can quickly gain muscle or fat when they eat.
 However, weight loss generally slows as someone becomes leaner, and hunger increases to prevent starvation.

 It takes a massive amount of discipline and self-restraint for bodybuilders to diet down for a bodybuilding show.
 However, many of them end up regaining the weight they shed extremely quickly afterwards from a massive appetite upregulation after pushing their body to the extremes.

 Someone who is obese is more likely to be insulin resistant and have elevated blood glucose levels and excess energy overflowing into their bloodstream.
 However, it’s hard for them to gain more body fat because their adipose tissue is already full.
 Once they drain the excess energy from their bloodstream, they can lose body fat.
 Their pancreas is likely struggling to continue producing enough insulin to keep their extra energy in storage.
 As they lose body fat, their insulin levels will reduce, and they will become more sensitive to the effects of insulin.